mathworks/matlab-azure-devops-extension/overview.md

 This extension enables you to build and test your MATLAB&reg; project as part of your pipeline.
-For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, or package your files into a toolbox.
+For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and package your files into a toolbox.

-To run your pipeline using this extension, install the extension to your Azure DevOps organization.
-To [install the extension](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser), press the **Get it free** button at the top of this page.
+To run your pipeline using this extension, install the extension to your Azure&reg; DevOps organization.
+To [install the extension](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser), click the **Get it free** button at the top of this page.
 You can use the extension with self-hosted or Microsoft&reg;-hosted [agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser):

 - To use a self-hosted agent, you must set up a computer with MATLAB as your self-hosted agent and register the agent with Azure Pipelines.
 The agent uses the topmost MATLAB version on the system path to execute your pipeline.